Somatic TaleOhrZ. Part II

 The work takes the form of a performance for the video camera: a song and a dance for a “garment-without-destination”.
-The fairytalε narrates the life of Faraq Shayar Alli-Tis Faraz.
+The fairytale narrates the life of Faraq Shayar Alli-Tis Faraz.

-Within the condition of post-colonialist global discontent which is inequally imposed on different areas of the world, this work constructs a fairytale in order to celebrate an embodied garment and the sonic power of language.
+Within the condition of post-colonial global discontent which is unequally imposed on different areas of the world, this work constructs a fairytale in order to celebrate an embodied garment and the sonic power of language.
 It explores the significance of the (queer) singularity within the plural (queer) collective desire(s).
 The work proposes (and wishes) the transformation of the not-any-more towards the (perpetual) not-yet.

 The second part of the work with the title “Bodies With Unique Shapes or How Could A Voice Rewrite A Text?” includes a brief introduction about the history of textile- and ready-to-wear industry.
 The text is especially written for this piece by the Greek historian F.R.

-Stylianidou subsequently send the text to Asad Alvi, writer and translator based out of Karachi, inviting them to read and record the text.
+Stylianidou subsequently sends the text to Asad Alvi, writer and translator based in Karachi, inviting them to read and record the text.
 Through their embodied voice, Alvi proposes their own perspective and knowledge into the historical text creating new layers of listening experience.

 Vassiliea Stylianidou approaches textile as a medium that could serve as a possible language connecting /or dividing people and geopolitical regions.
-Since textile is inextricably linked to the development of capitalism and (post)colonialism, this work attempts to interweave some (queer) glitches within the complex his-story of inequality, the division between “North and South,” “West and East,” “developed and undeveloped”.
+Since textile is inextricably linked to the development of capitalism and (post)colonialism, this work attempts to interweave some (queer) glitches within the complex his-story of inequality, the division between “North and South,” “West and East,”.

-The work is especially conceived for the exhibition “Is It Possible to Exist Outside of Language?” which takes place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
-It is organized by the Goethe Institut in Karachi and is curated by Aziz Sohail.
+The work was especially conceived for the exhibition “Is It Possible to Exist Outside of Language?” which took place at the Indus Valley School of Art and Architecture in Karachi, Pakistan during August and September 2019.
+Organized by the Goethe Institut in Karachi.
+Curated by Aziz Sohail.

-Text / Video editing / Sound composition: Vassiliea Stylianidou
+Text / Camera / Video editing / Sound composition: Vassiliea Stylianidou

 Vocals: littlediva and Franck-Lee Alli-Tis